carbonbear/koreanPatchMerger/README.md

 # koreanPatchMerger

-This program is for Koikatu BeplnEx translator plugins.
+This program is for specific game BeplnEx translator plugins.

 It merges new translated string with already exist string without duplication.